College of Humanities, Social Sciences and Arts

 The College is committed to student success and facilitates instruction by providing services such as advising, tutoring, mentoring, and other support activities for the students.

-The College's graduates achieve the capacity to communicate clearly and effectively, to understand literary, historical, sociological, and geo-political issues, and to appreciate and participate in the visual and performing arts.
+The College's graduates have the capacity to communicate clearly and effectively, to understand literary, historical, sociological, and geo-political issues, and appreciate and participate in the visual and performing arts.